rayjon/nomo50/README.md

 - **1968**

   Omnibus Crime Control and Safe Streets Act is passed bringing greater federal budgets for police-community relations programs to improve the public image of the police.
+This same year the Chicago Police Riot occurs in Grant Park during the Democratic National Conventions as police indiscrimately attacked thousands of protesters.

 - **1970**

+  The Kent State Massacre occurs at Kent State in Ohio where 13 unarmed university students are shot by the National Guard during a peacful anti-Vietnam War protest.

   Police unions form in major U.S. Cities in response to the professionalism movement of the 1950’s set forth by O. W. Wilson and an increasing awareness of police brutality.